DmitryStrakhov/PowerSharp/README.md

 ![Add-Favorite-Dependency](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Force-Method-Call.png)

-Running the 'Force Method Call' action cancels the code-completion popup, finishes method-call statement (it adds '(', ')', ';' symbols) and sets caret between '(' and ')' symbols which allows to pass some arguments to the method if required.
+Running the 'Force Method Call' action cancels the code-completion popup, finishes method-call statement (by adding '(', ')', ';' symbols) and sets caret between '(' and ')' symbols which allows to pass arguments to the method if required.

 Note: of course IDE allows to customize the code-completion popup's behavior, but my experiments show that if one, for example, turns off automatic item selection in the code-completion popup (which solves the described issue at the first glance) actually makes general code-completion experience worse.
 So, I prefer to leave a default code-completion behavior as is and use the 'Force Method Call' action to solve the issue instead.